EARLY TESLA MODEL S GUIDE

 Why?
 When I decided to buy a used Tesla, I spent a ton of time sorting through forums and reviews, trying to understand features and options, what years these options were available, what issues I might find, along with a basic understanding of what to expect from a non-combustion car.
 Despite always working on my vehicles, these cars are unique, so this was all very foriegn to me.
 Tesla changes things and there isn’t exactly a company-driven database for the consumer.
 This page gathers up what I learned…

 I found a private seller with a very well-maintained 2013 Model S 85 with under 48,000miles.
 The car included the Tech Package (pretty much a must-have when looking at cars built before April 2015) with parking sensors, Smart Air Suspension (SAS), Panoramic Roof, performance seating (which I believe means it has contrasting piping and is less likely to show wear due to the Alcantara bolsters), the 19” Cyclone wheels (standard on 85 cars) had been replaced at some point by the staggered 21” Arachnids with fresh tires on the rear set, and still had nine months of the battery/drive warranty.
 This second owner, who had bought it used from Tesla, had receipts of the drive unit being replaced in Dec 2020 with the latest -Q iteration along with an alignment.
-Surprisingly, the Free Unlimited Supercharging and Free Unlimited Premium Connectivity stuck with it.
-He let it go for $28,000, which I felt was at least $3000 under fair market value.
+A bonus was that the Free Unlimited Supercharging and Free Unlimited Premium Connectivity stuck with it.
+He let it go for $28,500, which I felt was pushing $3000 under fair market value.
 I found that at a certain point, say half the MSRP, their market value tends to drop $3000 a year.
 So, if you find that most Model S cars of a certain year are priced around $30k, expect to pay roughly $36k for a Model S that is two years newer with the same autonomy level unlocks.

 Early Model 3 vs Earlier Model S